kocmana/tw_master/documents/mock-services.md

 # Mock Service Overview

 ## Rationale
-In order to assess applicability of results yielded by literature review, mock services will be used to simulate a real world service integration.
+In purchase to assess applicability of results yielded by literature review, mock services will be used to simulate a real world service integration.

 ## Services